MHubAI/documentation/how_to_write_an_mhubio_module.md

 ## Defining the input data of the module

 We first define what we need to add input data to our task.
 Let's assume we need a single input, a nifti file, and as in the example before should be a CT scan.
 We then add a `@IO.Input` decorator to the task method that will fetch the data automatically and provide it as an input parameter to the decorated function.
 The `@IO.Input` takes the parameter name as the first argument.
 In the example below, this is set to 'in_data', so we add a parameter `in_data` of type `InstanceData` to the signature of the decorated task method.
-The second argument is the type.
-We set 'bool' as the parameter that is either true or false.
-The third argument is the default value, set to `True` in the example below, which is used if no other value is provided e.g. in the config.yml.
-We also provide a description to the decorator explaining the parameter's use.
+The second argument is used to describe the data type of the input data using a string representation, starting with the file type, followed by any number of meta-key-value pairs separated by a colon.
+We describe what the input data is in the last argument choosing a structure that reads like *this input data is the ...*.

+In this example, the input data is of type NIFTI and has the modality set to ct which is encoded as `nifti:mod=ct`.

 ```python
 @IO.Config('fast', bool, True, the='option to enable fast mode')